ASHANI MFUKO, SOCIAL MEDIA CONSULTANT

 Associate/Assistant design credits include: 170 Days in Nanking (World Premier, Jiangsu Grand Theater, China); Beauty and The Beast, The Lion King (Shanghai Walt Disney Grand Theatre); The Band’s Visit, Hold Onto Me Darling (Atlantic Theatre); Romeo and Juliet (Hartford Stage); Of Good Stock (Manhattan Theatre Club); The Spoils (The New Group); Tamburlaine (Theatre for A New Audience); This is Our Youth (Steppenwolf Theatre Company); Betrayal (Broadway); Chinglish (Broadway); Chimerica (Studio Theatre, DC)

 Jane is original from Macau, China.
 She received her B.A. in Communication Design from the University of Buffalo and M.F.A. in Lighting design from the University of Maryland.
 She is fluent in English, Cantonese and Mandarin.
 Given the multicultural background, she confident to bring in more diversity into this industry.

 JORDAN LUGENBEEL, WEBSITE MANAGER

-Jordan Lugenbeel is the web manager for this site.
-His web design company is JML Digital and has been designing websites and brands since 2010.
+Jordan Lugenbeel is the web manager and has been designing websites and brands since 2010.

 He attended the University of Colorado- Boulder where he met the Hip-Hop dance legend Dr. Rennie Harris.
 He served as Dr. Harris’ executive assistant and web/brand manager for 3 years.

-Jordan now resides in Florida where he does web design and is working on his next dance album, set to be released in the summer of 2018.
+Jordan now resides in Florida where he does web design and is working on his next dance album, "Dance With Me".

 KANDIS TERRY, SUMMER INTERN